 One of the body parts that society has associated with a strong physique is the arm, specifically the biceps.
 The arms are valuable assets despite their relatively small size.
-Flexing and showing off the biceps has always being a sign of strength and power.
+Flexing and showing off the biceps has always been a sign of strength and power.
 And justifiably so!
 A great bicep exercise is the dumbbell bicep curl.

 Bicep Curls Benefits

-How to Do Bicep Curls
+How to Do Dumbbell Bicep Curls

-- Stand with your feet shoulder-width apart with your knees slightly bent
+- Stand with your feet shoulder-width apart with your knees slightly bent.

-- Pause for a second at the top and lower the dumbbells to the initial position in a controlled manner.
+- As you inhale, lower the dumbbells to the initial position in a controlled manner.

 Avoid Bicep Curls Mistakes

-VIDEO: Bicep Curls
+VIDEO: Dumbbell Bicep Curls

 Lift, Burn more Fat, Get Stronger and Live Healthier!